Torsors in super-symmetry: Introduction---basic notations and main theorems

 since the action is supposed to be free.
-We can construct in a simple manner (see \cite[Remark 3.8]{MZ1}, for example) the faisceau dur $\X\tilde{\tilde{/}}\G$ which includes the $k$-super-functor above as a sub-functor, and which is \emph{associated with} the $k$-super-functor; this means that every morphism from the $k$-super-functor to any faisceau dur extends uniquely to a morphism from $\X\tilde{\tilde{/}}\G$.
+We can construct in a simple manner (see \cite[Remark 3.8]{MZ1}, for example) the faisceau dur $\X\tilde{\tilde{/}}\G$ which includes the $k$-super-functor above as a sub-functor, and which is \emph{associated with} that $k$-super-functor in the following sense: every morphism from the $k$-super-functor to any faisceau dur extends uniquely to a morphism from $\X\tilde{\tilde{/}}\G$.
 Clearly, this $\X\tilde{\tilde{/}}\G$ is characterized by the co-equalizer diagram of faisceaux dur $\X \times \G \rightrightarrows \X \to \X\tilde{\tilde{/}}\G$ which is analogous to \eqref{ECoEQ}.
 An important consequence is the following.